-The lowest paid persons are apprentices on the national apprenticeship rate of £3.30 per hour i.e. £6,367 per annum.
-The next lowest paid persons employed employed under a contract of employment with the Council are employed on full time [37 hours] equivalent salaries in accordance with the minimum spinal column point currently in use within the Council's grading structure (scp6).
-As at 31st March 20165, this is £13,614500 per annum.
+As at the 31st March 2017, tThe lowest paid persons are apprentices on the national apprenticeship rate for age 18 of £5.553.30 per hour i.e. £10,7086,367 per annum.
+The next lowest paid person issemployed on a temporary contract on the national minimum wage rate of £6.95 per hour i.e.£13,409 full time equivalent, under a contract of employment with the Council are employed on full time [37 hours] equivalent salaries in accordance with As at 31st March 2017, the minimum spinal column point within the Council's grading structure (scp6).
+As at 31st March 2016, this is £14,5143,614 per annum.
 The relationship between the rate of pay for the lowest paid and chief officers is determined by the processes used for determining pay and grading structures as set out earlier in this policy statement.

 The statutory guidance under the Localism Act recommends the use of pay multiples as a means of measuring the relationship between pay rates across the workforce and that of senior managers, as included within the Hutton 'Review of Fair Pay in the Public Sector' (2010).
 The Hutton report was asked by Government to explore the case for a fixed limit on dispersion of pay through a requirement that no public sector manager can earn more than 20 times the lowest paid person in the organisation.
-The report concluded that the relationship to median earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency recommends the publication of the ratio between highest paid salary and the median average salary of the whole of the authority's workforce.
+The report concluded that the relationship to median earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency